Brockencote Hall, Worcestershire.

 Brockencote Hall is situated in an idyllic setting, just a five-minute walk from the picturesque village of Chaddesley Corbett, proudly standing in seventy acres of its own beautiful parkland, complete with a scenic lake, tennis court and a perfectly restored half – timbered 17th century Dovecote.

-Brockencote Hall was remodelled In the 1940s, following a major fire, as a French-style chateau by the Butler family of the Mitchell and Butler`s brewery.
+Brockencote Hall was remodelled In the 1940s, following a major fire, as a French-style chateau by the Butler family of the Mitchell and Butler`s brewery fame.
 In 1985 the private Mansion House was bought as a hotel & Restaurant and thrived for twenty five years until it was purchased in 2011 by Sir Peter Rigby’s group of luxury hotels, the Eden Collection.

 The conventional conservatory has been refurbished and revitalised as the Le Colonial Bar and Lounge.
 The decor was inspired by colonial Indian Raj and has a graceful oak carved bar, high ceilings and impressive views of the parkland which adds an appreciation of the history and space to this striking hotel.